MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 ms.author: jricketts
 ---

-# Phase 2: Right-size permissions and automate the principle of least privelege
+# Phase 2: Right-size permissions and automate the principle of least privilege

 ## Continuously remediate and right-size permissions